Ahmed122000/Ahmed122000/README.md

 * 🌍  I'm based in Egypt
 * ✉️  You can contact me at [ahmedhesham122000@gmail.com](mailto:ahmedhesham122000@gmail.com)
-* 🧠  I'm learning AI (ML for specifiction) and Data science
+* 🧠  I'm learning AI (ML for specification) and Data science
 * 🤝  I'm open to collaborating on any Data science and ML projects

 <a href="https://www.github.com/Ahmed122000" target="_blank" rel="noreferrer"><img